 One unique feature of this playground are the Lushootseed phrases on the sidewalks, with English printed below.

 Families will appreciate a covered picnic shelter with tables and benches next to the play area.
 There’s also a nice public restroom with a family restroom and changing tables.

 This new playground connects the restored Chief Seattle gravesite, the Suquamish Museum, the Suquamish Veterans Memorial and the House of Awakened Culture (the Suquamish Community House).
 Just down the hill is Old Man Park, where one of the largest longhouses in the region once stood.
 All these culturally important sites are within a short walk of each other in Suquamish Village.

-The playground is located just behind the Suquamish Museum, which is currently open by appointment only due to COVID.
+The playground is located just behind the Suquamish Museum, which is currently open 10 a.m.–5 p.m., Wednesday through Sunday.
 It’s a stunning Mithun-designed facility, opened in 2012, that showcases artifacts, historic photographs and documents of the Suquamish Tribe.